BrunoCombal/my-tricks/section1/case_reordering.md

-# Processing text files

-A book about tips and tricks for the data scientist.

-## Re-ordering tabulated values
-A colleague sent me a CSV file, formatted as a rectangular array:
+ colleague sent me a CSV file, formatted as a rectangular array:

 |       | Y 1 | Y 2 | ... | Y 180 |
 | --    | --  | --  | -- | -- |